There are hundreds of thousands of spiritual blogs online.

 - Lululemonn Athetica: Detail really is the name of the game on Lululemon’s blog.
 The best part of this blog is the “Ask a Yoga” feature that allows you to ask any questions you like.

 - PowerYogaOttawa: This is full of easy to follow guides on specific yoga moves and is excellent for newcomers.
 There are also interesting articles for yoga teachers and lessons for those who want to learn yoga at home.
+One of the best spiritual blogs.

 - TrueYoga: This is one of the more philosophical yoga blogs and is all about the spiritual aspects of yoga.
+A great spiritual blog for yoga enthusiasts.

 - RiverFlow Yoga; RiverFlow Yoga is all about hot yoga.
 Don’t worry, thought, the blog does an excellent job of making Hot Yoga more comfortable (perhaps LukeWarm Yoga would be a better description).